-A conservation agreement is a perpetually binding contract that applies over the land, negotiated between the landholder and the Minister for the State.
-The conservation agreement outlines the framework for protection of the land’s exceptional values and is binding on future landholders (successors in title).
+A conservation agreement is a perpetually binding deed that applies over the land, negotiated between the landholder and the Minister for the State.
+The conservation agreement outlines the framework for protection of the land’s exceptional values and is binding on subsequent landholders (successors in title).

-The management program outlines in detail the exceptional natural and cultural values that exist on the special wildlife reserve and the related conservation management actions, monitoring and required outcomes specific to the protection of those values..
+The management program outlines in detail the exceptional natural and cultural resources and values that exist on the special wildlife reserve and the related conservation management actions, monitoring and required outcomes specific to the protection of those values.
 A management program may also provide statutory authorisations so that appropriate activities can be carried out on the land for conservation management purposes.

-The endorsement of these documents and subsequent declaration of the special wildlife reserve by the Queensland Government ensures enduring protection of each special wildlife reserve’s natural and cultural values.
+The endorsement of these documents and subsequent declaration of the special wildlife reserve by the Queensland Government ensures enduring protection of each special wildlife reserve’s exceptional natural and cultural resources and values.

-What impact will a special wildlife reserve have on native title?
+Does a special wildlife reserve impact native title?

 Special wildlife reserves do not impact on native title.

-The Queensland Government has ensured there will be no obligations or restrictions placed on native title parties that would interfere with the exercise of native title rights.
+The Queensland Government is committed to ensuring that no obligations or restrictions will be placed on native title parties that would interfere with the exercise of native title rights.

-Where the interests of Traditional Owners or native title holders are materially affected by a special wildlife reserve conservation agreement, their written consent is required before the agreement can go ahead.
-This consent could take the form of an Indigenous Land Use Agreement (ILUA).
+Where the interests of Traditional Owners or native title holders would be materially affected by a special wildlife reserve conservation agreement, their written consent is required before the agreement can go ahead.

 There are also special conditions for special wildlife reserves in the Cape York Peninsula region.
-A conservation agreement for a special wildlife reserve in the Cape York Peninsula region will be entered into only if an Indigenous Land Use Agreement for the reserve exists.
+A conservation agreement for a special wildlife reserve in the Cape York Peninsula region may only be entered into if an Indigenous Land Use Agreement for the land exists.
 This provision is applied to areas where native title has not been extinguished.

 Can a special wildlife reserve be revoked?

-The intention of special wildlife reserve declarations is that they are ‘perpetual’, and revocation cannot occur simply due to a landholder’s wishes.
-Revocation of a special wildlife reserve can only occur upon a resolution of the Legislative Assembly, following the same process as required for national park revocations.
+The intention of a special wildlife reserve declaration is that it is perpetual.
+Revocation cannot occur simply due to a landholder’s wishes.
+Revocation of a special wildlife reserve can only occur upon a resolution of Queensland Parliament, following the same process as required for national park revocations.